European shares rise to seven-year high on Greek deal prospects

 By Sudip Kar-Gupta

-LONDON, Feb 18 Expectations that Greece would reach an agreement with its international lenders drove a pan-European stock index to a seven-year high on Wednesday, despite German resistance to the deal Greece wants.
+LONDON, Feb 18 Bets that Greece would reach an agreement with its international lenders drove a pan-European stock index to a seven-year high on Wednesday, despite German resistance to the deal Greece wants.

-The euro zone's blue-chip Euro STOXX 50 index rose 0.8 percent and Germany's DAX gained 0.6 percent to put it near the DAX's earlier record highs.
+The euro zone's blue-chip Euro STOXX 50 index rose 0.6 percent, while Germany's DAX progressed 0.4 percent to put it near the DAX's earlier record highs.

 "While the political situation in Greece remains volatile, the economic and financial situation is more under control," said Andreas Clenow, hedge fund trader at ACIES Asset Management.
 "I still see a bull market on stocks, and I have been buying into weakness on the Euro STOXX."